Human-LLM Compound System for Scientific Ideation through Facet Recombination and Novelty Evaluation: Introduction

+Meanwhile, large language models (LLMs) raise the prospect of quickly synthesizing and evaluating ideas.
+Recent work has demonstrated their promise in human-AI interfaces for scientific ideation support \cite{liu2024personaflow,liu2024ai,pu2024ideasynth}.
+However, none of these human-LLM works explored \textit{facet-based} scientific idea generation, despite the fundamental role facets play in ideation literature.
+Furthermore, none evaluated interfaces for assessing novelty of generated ideas compared to existing papers.

+We present \sysname, the first human-LLM compound system for facet-based scientific idea generation and novelty evaluation. {\sysname\ composes three LLM-powered modules --- \textit{Analogous Paper Facet Finder} for distance-controlled retrieval of facets, \textit{Faceted Idea Generator} for analogy-based idea generation, and \textit{Idea Novelty Checker} for novelty verification --- into a system where the human directs each stage.} The system uses a faceted representation (purposes, mechanisms, and evaluations) across all modules: the same representation used to describe retrieved papers is also used to compose ideas, rank related work for novelty assessment, and suggest modifications for non-novel ideas.

+The user actions are also at the facet level --- selecting a purpose, swapping a mechanism, adopting a novelty suggestion --- which propagates to each module, giving a structured signal rather than long textual feedback for models to interpret. {Throughout, judgment and idea selection remain with the user: \sysname\ proposes facets, ideas, and novelty assessments, but the user decides which ideas to pursue and which novelty signals to weigh.} With our novel system design and user study, we fill an important knowledge gap regarding the potential of faceted representations for human-AI compound systems for creative tasks such as scientific ideation.

-In this work, we present \sysname, an LLM-powered tool for facet-based scientific idea generation and novelty evaluation. \sysname\ employs a human-AI approach (Fig \ref{fig:teaser}).
-To begin, the user provides an ideation topic and set of input papers that they would like to use as a starting point for ideation. \sysname\ extracts key facets (purpose, mechanism, and evaluation) from the input papers.
-As in prior work, a paper's purpose facet describes the problem addressed by the paper, while its mechanism facet describes the paper's proposed solution to the problem \cite{portenoy2022bursting,kang2022augmenting,chan2018solvent}.
-We also include an evaluation facet, describing each paper's method to determine if the mechanism successfully addressed the purpose. \sysname\ then retrieves papers with analogous purpose-mechanism pairs similar to those from the input papers.
-The scientist works with \sysname\ to select candidate facets from retrieved and input papers for recombination.
-The tool generates analogies involving the candidate facets and produces ideas based on the most promising ones.
-Based on relevant retrieved literature and carefully constructed in-context examples, \sysname\ then provides a novelty classification and reason for proposed ideas, making it easy for scientists to verify the tool's assessment.
-Finally, the tool provides facet-based suggestions for how to improve ideas deemed not novel.
+To use \sysname\ (Fig \ref{fig:teaser}), scientists provide input papers and an optional ideation topic. \sysname\ extracts key facets (purpose, mechanism, and evaluation) from the input papers; the evaluation facet describes the paper's method to determine if the mechanism successfully addressed the purpose. \sysname\ retrieves papers with purpose-mechanism pairs analogous to the input papers' overarching purpose and mechanism.
+Scientists work with \sysname\ to select candidate facets from retrieved and input papers for recombination.
+The tool generates analogies involving candidate facets and produces ideas based on the most promising ones.